sayma-mridula/Student-Management-System/README.md

 1. Compile the program using a C++ compiler.
 2. Run the compiled executable file.
 3. Follow the on-screen menu to navigate through the system's functionalities:
-      a.
-Add New Student: Enter student details when prompted.
+      1. Add New Student: Enter student details when prompted.
-      b.
-Display All Students: View a list of all stored student records.
+      2. Display All Students: View a list of all stored student records.
-      c.
-Search Student: Enter the roll number to find a specific student.
+      3. Search Student: Enter the roll number to find a specific student.
-      d.
-Update Student: Modify the information of an existing student.
+      4. Update Student: Modify the information of an existing student.
-      e.
-Delete Student: Remove a specific student record from the system.
+      5. Delete Student: Remove a specific student record from the system.
-      f.
-Delete All Students: Clear all student records from the system.
+      5. Delete All Students: Clear all student records from the system.
-      g.
-Exit: Terminate the program.
+      7. Exit: Terminate the program.

 # Usage